SaifRehman/Kubernitized-Tinder-Blockchain/README.md

-# Tinder on Kubernitized Proof of Stake Blockchain using Tendermint and LotionJs
+#  Kubernitized Proof of Stake Blockchain on ICP